stavarengo/travel-sorter/README.md

 ## About the project

-This project proposes a solution for the "Travel Tickets Order" problem.
-This problem says:
+This project proposes a solution for the "Travel Tickets Order" problem ([Eulerian Path Problem](https://en.wikipedia.org/wiki/Eulerian_path)).
+The problem goes like this:
-> You are given a stack of travel tickets that will take you from a point A to point B via several stops on the way.
+> You are given a stack of travel tickets that will take you from point A to point B via several stops on the way.
 > All of the tickets are out of order and you don't know where your journey starts, nor where it ends.
 > You must sort the tickets in the right order to complete your journey.